PaolaGaray/PaolaGaray/README.md

 <h2>🍦👩🏽‍💻  I'm a Software Engineer </h2>
 <hr>
 <p>
 I am a Frontend Engineer, breaking out from technical product management.
-Recently, I got a certification in ReactJS and Redux and I completed a Full-Stack Bootcamp in Ironhack-Berlin.
+Recently, I completed a Full-Stack Bootcamp in Ironhack-Berlin and I got a certification in ReactJS and Redux.
 Feel free to take a look at my latest projects here!

 Proficient in: React.js and Redux, Javascript | Typescript, ES6, HTML5 & CSS3, Node-js, MongoDB, Express.
 </p>